Guantanamo force feeding: Practice

-Though initially not used, the military began the use of restraint chairs for feeding hunger-striking prisoners in December 2005 to prevent them from vomiting up forced nutrition.
+Though initially not used, the military began the use of restraint chairs for feeding hunger-striking detainees in December 2005 to prevent them from vomiting up forced nutrition.

 Litigation

-In 2005, the United States District Court for the District of Columbia ordered the military to provide to prisoners' attorneys: notice within 24 hours of the commencement of force feeding, the prisoners' medical records, and weekly status updates about the prisoners' health.
+In 2005, the United States District Court for the District of Columbia ordered the military to provide to detainees' attorneys: notice within 24 hours of the commencement of force feeding, the detainees' medical records, and weekly status updates about the detainees' health.

 In 2013, hunger striker Jihad Ahmed Mustafa Dhiab sought an injunction in federal court to stop the government from force-feeding him.
 On 16 May 2014, Senior United States District Judge Gladys Kessler ordered the military to stop the force-feeding of the Syrian prisoner until his appointed hearing, scheduled for 21 May 2014.
 The judge has since authorized the force-feeding.
 In October 2014, District Judge Kessler determined that she had no jurisdiction over confinement conditions at Guantanamo.
-After the United States Court of Appeals for the District of Columbia Circuit rejected that theory, Dhabi again sought an injunction to stop the force feedings.
-In November 2014, District Judge Kessler again denied Dhabi relief.
+After the United States Court of Appeals for the District of Columbia Circuit rejected that theory, Dhiab again sought an injunction to stop the force feedings.
+In November 2014, District Judge Kessler again denied Dhiab relief.

-However, in the course of discovery, the government disclosed that it had recorded its force-feedings of Dhabi and classified the videotapes as "SECRET".
-Sixteen news organizations intervened seeking access to the tapes of Dhabi being force fed.
+However, in the course of discovery, the government disclosed that it had recorded its force-feedings of Dhiab and classified the videotapes as "SECRET".
+Sixteen news organizations intervened seeking access to the tapes of Dhiab being force fed.
 In October 2014, District Judge Kessler ordered the tapes unsealed.

 The D.C.
 Circuit, in an unsigned opinion joined by Chief Circuit Judge Merrick Garland, determined it did not yet have jurisdiction over the interlocutory order but encouraged the district court to consider additional declarations made by the government.
 In December 2015, District Judge Kessler again ordered the tapes to be redacted and unsealed.

 In March 2017, the D.C.
 Circuit ordered that the tapes remain secret, with the panel unanimously voting to reverse but with each of the three judges providing different reasons in separate opinions.
-Senior Judge A. Raymond Randolph argued that the press has no right to access classified court filings made by prisoners petitioning for habeas corpus and that the lower court clearly erred by not deferring to declarations by Rear Admirals Kyle Cozad and Richard W. Butler asserting a national security threat.
-Judge Judith W. Rogers argued that the First Amendment to the United States Constitution provides the public a qualified right to access prisoners' court filings but agreed that the government had identified a national security interest justifying secrecy.
+Senior Judge A. Raymond Randolph argued that the press has no right to access classified court filings made by detainees petitioning for habeas corpus and that the lower court clearly erred by not deferring to declarations by Rear Admirals Kyle Cozad and Richard W. Butler asserting a national security threat.
+Judge Judith W. Rogers argued that the First Amendment to the United States Constitution provides the public a qualified right to access detainees' court filings but agreed that the government had identified a national security interest justifying secrecy.
 Senior Judge Stephen F. Williams also agreed that national security justified secrecy but questioned if the government could logically keep all Guantanamo filings secret.